 - Despite the power and opportunity associated with technology, people were still the priority.
-Participants hope that workforce demographics will expand to become more diverse and suggest putting more effort and resources towards recruiting efforts.
+Participants hope that workforce demographics will expand to become more diverse and suggest putting more effort and resources into recruiting efforts.

 - According to a report by Forrester Research, e-commerce will continue to grow at an estimated 9% compounded annual rate.
-The report also estimates that by 2015, all shipments will be trackable in real-time, from the moment an order has been placed to moment it’s delivered.
+The report also estimates that by 2015, all shipments will be trackable in real-time, from the moment an order has been placed to the moment it’s delivered.

 - Warehouses and logistics operations will adopt new wearable technology like Google Glass.

 - In the near future, logistics companies won’t just look to last year’s numbers to predict consumer behavior.
-With the help of big data analytics, logistics providers will be able use social media trends to predict and prepare for changes in demand earlier than ever before.
+With the help of big data analytics, logistics providers will use social media trends to predict and prepare for changes in demand earlier than ever before.

-- From driverless warehouse equipment to Amazon’s recently-announced drones, robotics will continue to occupy an ever-increasing role in supply chain.
+- From driverless warehouse equipment to Amazon’s recently-announced drones, robotics will continue to occupy an ever-increasing role in the supply chain.

-To learn more about the project, go to the MHLRoadmap website check out the project’s Twitter @MHLRoadmap.
+To learn more about the project, go to the MHLRoadmap website and check out the project’s Twitter @MHLRoadmap.